themaurixbo/dynexa-ethglobal-ba/README_FLARE.md

 ### 4.3 `DynexaFTSOManager`

 **Purpose**
 Encapsulate FTSO delegation logic and yield accounting.
+For testing purposses the delegation address is ours.

 **Key structures**